Supported Personalization Tags

 You can use the assign

 tag to create a variable in the message composer.
-Once you create a variable, you can reference that variable in your messaging logic or message.
+After you create a variable, you can reference that variable in your messaging logic or message.

-Let’s say that you allow your customers to cash in their rewards points for prizes once they accrue 100 rewards points.
-So, you only want to message customers who would have a points balance above or equal to 100 if they made that additional purchase:
+Let’s say that you allow your customers to cash in their rewards points for prizes after they accrue 100 rewards points.
+So, you only want to message customers who would have a points balance greater than or equal to 100 if they made that additional purchase:

 1